mikeizbicki/cmc-csci143/topic_09_MVCC/README.md

 1. You will not be directly quizzed on this material.

     > **Reminder:**
-    > Quiz on locks/transactions this Thursday.
+    > Quiz on locks/transactions this Wednesday.

 ## Lecture Notes